A Hot Design for a Hot Chip

 “In short, our snacks are made with the fewest, cleanest, and simplest ingredients possible to craft the best tasting products,” the company says.
 The company redesigned its Paqui tortilla chip packaging to create a striking brand that brings out the image of an exceptional chip made from natural ingredients.

-Winning Printpack a Gold award for Shelf Impact, the new design has a large logo, a strong focal point, and simple food photography to create a memorable package.
+Winning Printpack a Gold award for Shelf Impact from the Flexible Packaging Association (FPA), the new design has a large logo, a strong focal point, and simple food photography to create a memorable package.
 This was a major redesign for the Paqui family of tortilla chips, according to Printpack.
 “The old bags were solid colors with busy white designs, and they had a much flatter appearance,” the package producer notes in its award entry.
 “They included product photography which occasionally got lost because the color of the chips did not contrast enough with the color of the bags.”

 The new packages use black as the background for all flavors, helping the accent colors to pop.
 The distinct accent colors are visually related to each flavor—white for ghost pepper, orange for nacho cheese, green for salsa verde, etc.—to create a more sophisticated and eye-catching package.
 Within this design, a hero photo of a single chip appears on each package, the image brought out against the black background.